typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 	>
 </figure>

 A catalyst in the formation of the internet was the Cold War.
-The threat of nuclear conflict spurred the US Defense Department to consider decentralized and distributed <nobr>networks—to</nobr> disseminate orders and information in the event of an attack (and ultimately, for retaliation).
+The threat of nuclear conflict spurred the US Defense Department to consider decentralized and distributed networks—to disseminate orders and information in the event of an attack (and ultimately, for retaliation).

 <blockquote
 	@attribution="Paul Baran"